am2512/baxter_final_project/README.md

 ## State machine: nodes, services, and their functionality

 The package operates similarly to a state machine.
 Upon completion of each task, the next one is called using a service.
-The full sequence of steps is controlled through a master node ([sequencer.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/sequencer.py) node.)
+The full sequence of steps is controlled through a master node ([sequencer.py](https://github.com/am2512/baxter_final_project/blob/master/scripts/sequencer.py)).

 Key steps: